 Bernie Gravett is a contributing author to the new publication'Using Open Data to Detect Organized Crime Threats (Factors Driving Future Crime)'

-The Athelney Group are proud to annonce two new partnership projects for the NHS.
-The Athehlney Group have been asked to design a range of secure mental health assessment rooms.
-Using the patented flat pack desigh the Athelney Group are able to 'build' a secure room within a room.
+The Athelney Group are proud to announce two new partnership projects for the NHS.
+The Athelney Group have been asked to design a range of secure mental health assessment rooms.
+Using the patented flat pack design the Athelney Group are able to 'build' a secure room within a room.
 This means that previously insecure areas can made into secure spaces to protect staff and service users who may be in crisis.